 1. Have a strong value proposition:

-Unlike solely in-person events, hybrid meetings and events can’t guarantee that people will stay for the entire session.
+Unlike solely in-person events, hybrid events can’t guarantee that people will stay for the entire session.
 This makes it doubly important to have engaging and interesting content.
 Your in-person attendees have to find your content relevant, and online viewers have to find what you’re offering appealing so that they stay.
 We strongly believe that it’s the value proposition of your event that draws people in and keeps them tuned in.

 Even if you have a number of different presenters and speakers, you should be able to take the lead and make sure that the overall content is relevant to your audience— and don’t forget to make it fun.
 One great example of this is the annual HubSpot event, INBOUND.
 The brand has successfully created a strong identity for INBOUND, making it known as the ultimate marketing event which isn’t just informative, but also lots of fun.
 They incorporate entertainment from musicians and even stand-up comedians into their program, which makes it all the more enjoyable for their audience.